RobotWebTools/ros2-web-bridge/README.md

 node bin/rosbridge.js
 ```

-If you want to start the server in a "client" mode (i.e. connecting the bridge to an existing websocket server, do this instead:
+If you want to start in client mode (i.e. connecting the bridge to an existing websocket server), do this instead:

 ```bash
 node bin/rosbridge.js --address ws://<address>:<port>